philthompson10/sip/docs/abi_14.rst

 .. c:function:: int sipTypeIsEnum(sipTypeDef *td)

     This checks if a :ref:`generated type structure <ref-type-structures>` refers to a named enum.
+If the ``CustomEnums`` :mod:`sip` module configuration option is set then this will only check for C-style named enums and not C++11 scoped enums.

     :param td:
         the type structure.